robouden/Elecrow-7-Inch-Display-WZ8048C070/README.md

 - copy the driver file *LGFX_ESP32S3_Elecrow70.hpp* into your project, and include it in the source code
 - Modify platformio.ini as directed (or just copy the provided example file) The example should then compile.

+** Note: The Elecrow display is not automatically in upload mode.
+In order to get it ready to upload, you have to keep the "Boot" button on the back pressed during power on or reset **

 ### Board definition file
 The board definition file "esp32-s3-devkitc-1-myboard.json" needs to be put into the correct directory.
 This can be the platformio boards directory in *Users\<user>\.platformio\platforms\espressif32\boards\* or in any directory that the *boards_dir* , as defined in platformio.ini, points to.